senoalvrtsyan/stills/README.md

   fps default when the stream carries none, flagged by `AssetInfo::timestampsSynthesized`.
 - Header-only costs: any TU including `stills_Image.h`, `stills_AssetImageGenerator.h` or the umbrella header also sees the libav headers and ~1,000 of their macros, 52 unprefixed (`MKTAG`, `M_PI`, `NAN`, …) — the value headers are FFmpeg-free so they can appear in yours instead.
+These headers are exported as `SYSTEM INTERFACE`, so your build sees them through `-isystem` and your warnings do not apply to them.
+If you put them on a plain `-I` path and enable `-Wshadow`, expect ~47 reports from 17
+  sites: constructor parameters that share a name with the member they initialise (`Time (std::int64_t value, ...) : value (value)`), which is what dropping trailing member underscores costs.
+All are legal and correct: sixteen are constructors whose body is empty, so the parameter is the only thing in scope to name, and the seventeenth, `Converter::pooledFrame`, shadows a member of a *different* type (`AVPixelFormat` parameter over a `PixelFormat` member), so confusing the two would not compile.
+They are noise in your log, not defects.
 A plugin embedding stills also cannot be unloaded: GCC gives its function-local statics `STB_GNU_UNIQUE` binding and glibc marks such objects `NODELETE`, so build one with `-fno-gnu-unique` if it must `dlclose()`.
 - Exceptions are used internally though none crosses the API, so `-fno-exceptions` is unsupported (`-fno-rtti` is fine).
-AV1, VVC, ProRes and DNxHR are expected to work but are untested here, as is every hardware family but VAAPI.
-There is no CI.
+AV1, VVC and DNxHR are expected to work but are untested.
+ProRes, 10-bit HEVC and Matroska were run on real media in the review of this code, with the sampled timestamps confirmed against a sequential decode — so those three are no longer on the untested list.
+  VideoToolbox has been timed on H.264 in review but not otherwise exercised; NVDEC and VAAPI are exercised here; every other hardware family is untested.
+There is no CI, and the documented build has not been run on an Apple toolchain by its author.

 ## License